hugerte/hugerte/CONTRIBUTING.md

 ### Builds

-To build the editor in development, use `yarn tinymce-grunt`.
-This will output to the `modules/tinymce/js` folder (`build` is effectively `dev` followed by `tinymce-grunt`).
+To build the editor in development, use `yarn hugerte-grunt`.
+This will output to the `modules/hugerte/js` folder (`build` is effectively `dev` followed by `hugerte-grunt`).

-Task names can be included, for example `yarn tinymce-grunt bundle` will execute the bundle task.
-More information on TinyMCE grunt tasks is available in the [TinyMCE readme](modules/tinymce/README.md).
+Task names can be included, for example `yarn hugerte-grunt bundle` will execute the bundle task.
+More information on HugeRTE grunt tasks is available in the [HugeRTE readme](modules/hugerte/README.md).

 ## Development scripts

-There are many top-level helper scripts for TinyMCE and Oxide (the default skin) defined in `package.json`.
+There are many top-level helper scripts for HugeRTE and Oxide (the default skin) defined in `package.json`.

-### TinyMCE
+### HugeRTE

 `yarn start`
-This boots the TinyMCE webpack dev server at http://localhost:3000.
+This boots the HugeRTE webpack dev server at http://localhost:3000.
 With this running changes to _any_ `.ts` source file in the monorepo (excluding tests) should be reflected in WebPack within a few seconds.

 `yarn watch`
 runs `tsc -b -w` for those times when you don't need to iterate in the browser.